anmolmainali/SSSIHL_ROADSHOWW/README.md

 * We opened VS code where we used the Platform IO extension to run the code which was given to us on Slack.
 * We then connected the board to to our laptop
-* Then a little but of changes were made to the code
+* Then a little bit of changes were made to the code
 * We changed 1NVIC_PriorityGroup_2` to `NVIC_PriorityGroup_1`